• About EvoHam

 2. Use a Hotspot

-If you’ve got a Pi-Star or MMDVM-based hotspot that you’ve used for DMR or Fusion, you might be able to enable M17 – but there’s an important caveat.
+If you’ve used a Pi-Star or MMDVM-based hotspot for DMR, Yaesu Fusion, or D-STAR, you may be able to use it for M17 as well, but there’s an important caveat.

 A Pi-Star digital hotspot running legacy firmware that supports the open-source M17 protocol, as discussed in M17 for Beginners.